HebaFathy/Landmark-Classification-Tagging-for-Social-Media/README.md

 The high level steps of the project include:

-1- Created a CNN to Classify Landmarks (from Scratch), visualized the dataset, and processed it for training 2- Built a convolutional neural network from scratch to classify the landmarks.
+1- Created a CNN to Classify Landmarks (from Scratch), visualized the dataset, and processed it for training.

+2- Built a convolutional neural network from scratch to classify the landmarks.

-3- Described some of your decisions around data processing and how you chose your network architecture.
-You will then export your best network using Torch Script.
+3- Described some of your decisions around data processing and how you chose your network architecture and exported out best network using Torch Script.

-4- Created a CNN to Classify Landmarks (using Transfer Learning) 5- Investigated different pre-trained models and decide on one to use for this classification task.
+4- Created a CNN to Classify Landmarks (using Transfer Learning) .

+5- Investigated different pre-trained models and decide on one to use for this classification task.

-6- Along with training and testing this transfer-learned network, explained how you arrived at the pre-trained network you chose.
+6- Along with training and testing this transfer-learned network, explained how we arrived at the pre-trained network we chosed.

 7- Exported our best transfer learning solution using Torch Script.